DusanNarancic/hibernate-projects/README.md

 2.)
 After you select maven project.
 You need to choose maven-archetype-webapp.

 3.)
-To see result in console you need to run only main class.
+To see result in console you need to run only main class as java application.